Skip to main content

 Webhooks not receivedEndpoint unreachableCheck URL and firewall settings

-Duplicate processingNo idempotency checkImplement job ID tracking
+Duplicate processingNo idempotency checkImplement unique ID tracking (job_id or avatar_id:look_id)

 Slow processingHeavy operations in handlerMove to background jobs